gtauzin/kedro-dagster/docs/pages/getting-started.md

 <figcaption>Job List.</figcaption>
 </figure>

 Clicking on the "parallel_data_processing" job brings you to a graph representation of the corresponding Dagster-translated Kedro pipeline. `before_pipeline_run` and `after_pipeline_run` are included as the first and final nodes of the job graph.
+As for the schedule, each of them has its name prefixed with the name of the job it is applied and a double underscore to so that they can be applied independently.

 <figure markdown>
 ![Graph describing the "parallel_data_processing" job](../images/getting-started/job_graph_dark.png#only-dark){data-gallery="jobs-dark"}